 What you can use – Veg/Egg Hakka noodles, whole grain noodles, or any local variety of stir-fry noodles (thin crinkly looking noodles).
 Don’t buy thicker ones like udon noodles or extremely thin like rice or glass noodles (vermicelli).

-Sauce: I prefer using the Indian variety of dry red chilies for the fiery chilli garlic noodles.
-Next, the essential essence of the sauce is finely chopped ginger and a hell lot of garlic.
+Sauce: I prefer using the Indian variety of dry red chilies for the fiery chili garlic noodles.
+Next, the essential essence of the sauce is finely chopped ginger.
 The small bits of garlic when fried in oil with red chili create one flavor bomb.

-You can use red chili paste as well but then combine a teaspoon of brown sugar as well for the sweetness.
+You can use red chili paste as well but then combine a teaspoon of brown sugar to balance the heat.

 Vegetables: You can add any vegetables of choice in these garlic noodles.
-Carrots, bell peppers, onion, capsicum, cabbage, broccoli, mushrooms, or green leafy vegetables can be packed with noodles in the chilli garlic noodles.
-If you are not a big fan of veggies then only stick with red onions.
+Carrots, bell peppers, onion, capsicum, cabbage, broccoli, mushrooms, or green leafy vegetables are perfect to stir fry with noodles.
+If you are not a big fan of veggies then only stick with onions.

 If you try this recipe and love it, please leave a Star Rating.
 This helps us grow and reach many other food lovers like you, who are looking for a perfect tried and tested recipe.